Enhancing Open-Domain Task-Solving Capability of LLMs via Autonomous Tool Integration from GitHub: Introduction

 \section{Introduction}

-Significant advancements in Large Language Models~(LLMs)~\citep{openaichatgptblog,openai2023gpt4} have showcased remarkable proficiency in natural language processing~(NLP).
-Recently, a notable trend emerged to develop LLMs equipped with external tools (e.g., search engines~\citep{nakano2021webgpt,qin2023webcpm}, calculators~\citep{schick2023toolformer}, and knowledge bases~\citep{parisi2022talm}) to function as agents capable of performing complex tasks, extending the capability boundary of LLMs beyond NLP tasks.
-Consequently, a variety of LLM-based agents have surfaced, e.g., ChatGPT Plugins~\citep{ChatGPTplugins}, AutoGPT~\citep{autogpt}, AutoGen~\citep{wu2023autogen}, XAgent~\citep{xagent2023}.
+Large Language Models (LLMs) have demonstrated exceptional capabilities through diverse traditional natural language processing (NLP) tasks~\citep{openaichatgptblog, openai2023gpt4, team2023gemini, anthropic2024claude3}.
+However, LLMs still struggle with specialized tasks that require calculation, simulation, data augmentation, etc~\citep{qin2024toollearningfoundationmodels}.
+To tackle it, researchers equip LLMs with external tools (e.g., search engines~\citep{nakano2021webgpt,qin2023webcpm}, code executors~\citep{qian2023creator, cai2023large}, scientific simulators~\citep{liu2022mindseyegroundedlanguage, bran2023chemcrowaugmentinglargelanguagemodels}) to function as agents that are capable of solving complex tasks and extend the capability boundary of LLMs beyond traditional NLP tasks.
+Existing LLM-based agents~\citep{autogpt, xagent2023, schick2023toolformer, parisi2022talm, patil2023gorilla, hong2024metagptmetaprogrammingmultiagent, lyu2024adapting} have access to a pre-defined toolset and can combine their cognitive abilities with the specialized functionalities of these tools.

-However, the range of tools that existing LLM-based agents can utilize remains notably limited~\citep{parisi2022talm,schick2023toolformer,patil2023gorilla}.
-It is particularly evident in real-world scenarios where user queries are highly diverse and often necessitate specific, domain-specialized tools.
-Even agents with a broad range of tools still struggle to cover all proper tools to address these specialized queries~\citep{qin2023toolllm}.
-Hence, when confronted with various queries, it is necessary for agents to autonomously extend their supported toolset to meet the user demands.
-We observe that there already exist numerous repositories in host platforms like GitHub which is a good tool resource especially including many professional tools across diverse domains (e.g., \texttt{Qlib} for the quantitative investment, \texttt{AiZynthFinder} for the molecule retrosynthetic planning, etc.).
-If LLM-based agents could search and deploy relevant repositories from GitHub, thereby extending their tools on their own, they can autonomously extend their capability boundary to address diverse user queries.

-Tool extension based on GitHub has some challenge due to the lack of standardization of available repositories.
-(1) Presence of Flaws: Repositories on GitHub cannot guarantee absolute perfection, devoid of any flaws.
-Even for those developed by notable organizations (e.g., Microsoft), they may still suffer from inadequate maintenance, resulting in the presence of potential bugs in their source codes.
-(2) Incomplete Documentation.
-Documentations (e.g., README), serving as the primary guide, may not comprehensively detail all the necessary information for effective utilization.
-Especially, developers might not invest the required effort to create detailed, user-friendly documentation.
-Hence, agents will struggle to integrate repositories and further utilize them to accomplish user queries.